Why do you need a results-driven campaign?

 Try to make these goals as specific as possible.
 For example, if you’re focusing on brand awareness – think about why and what type of users you want to reach.

-Focus on poor performing keywords
+Take action on poor performing keywords

 Without a solid keyword strategy, it’s almost impossible to drive real results from PPC.
 As well as focusing on the keywords that are bringing you traffic, remember to focus on the ones that are not.
 For example: